dwrobel/flatcam/README.md

 - removed the .plt extension from Gcode extensions
 - some strings updated; update on the Romanian translate
 - more strings updated; finished the Romanian translation update
+- some work in updating the Spanish Google-translation

 12.12.2019